ElektraInitiative/libelektra/doc/ERROR_CONCEPT.md

 Suggestion:
 Giving an error a number like it is done in C programs as return code seems to be outdated for elektra, especially when the reason is given anyway.
 Personally I never read the error number because it has not much value.
-The "reasons to keep" will also be very limited when the number of errors are significantly reduced.
+The *reasons to keep* will also be very limited when the number of errors are significantly reduced.
 I would also suggest to remove it.

 ### Line 1: General sentence